 Still, as I looked over on my left, and saw the huge dark clouds sitting on top of the mountains, I couldn’t help but think that maybe it was a sign.
 Certainly cycling on a sealed road is tonnes easier than cycling up a mud track in the rain!

-So, it was on with the headphones, Slipknot selected, and away I went.
+So, it was on with the headphones for cycling, Slipknot selected, and away I went.

 It was a long climb, up to the 4000 metre mark, where the road deteriorated into a gravel track, and I cycled along a rolling plateau that in one place touched up to 4200 metres.